 Gravitons or no gravitons, we know that what goes up must come down.
 Perhaps someday, we'll know exactly why.
 But until then, we can be satisfied just knowing that planet Earth won't go hurdling into the sun anytime soon.
 Gravity is keeping it safely in orbit.

-For more information on gravity and related topics, look over the links on the next page.
+For more information on gravity and related topics, look over the links below.